lyxell/quadratica/README.md

 Quadratica is an 8×14 bitmap font with good Unicode coverage.

-It is a fork of the 14px wide version of [Gohufont](https://font.gohu.org/) by Hugo Chargois.
+It is a fork of the 14px version of [Gohufont](https://font.gohu.org/) by Hugo Chargois.

 ## Installing